roggersanguzu/CYBER-SHUJAA-CISCO-ETHICAL-HACKER-TRAINING/README.md

   # NETBIOS.
   * Taking over the NetBios involves having knowledeg about what is really Does.
+  * TCP port 135: Remote Proceedure Call.
-  * UDP port 137: NetBIOS Name Service
+  * UDP port 137: NetBIOS Name Service.
-  * UDP port 138: NetBIOS Datagram Service
+  * UDP port 138: NetBIOS Datagram Service.
   * TCP port 139: NetBIOS Session Service
   * TCP port 445: SMB protocol, used for sharing files between different operating systems, including Windows and Unix-based systems.
   * Main Idea is to take control over the NetBios.
+  * LLMR For mainly for Logical.
+N.B: It is important to Turn off the NetBios Ports in the Network Services.
+  * Spoofing refers the Process of imitating the machines on a network.
   * The command that works here is:
   * searchsploit smb. //
   * Use the nmap -sN command to find the services available on hosts in the 172.17.0.0 virtual network.